Basic Emergency Kit

 (to attract attention)

 Absolutely.
-You need to be found in order to be rescued!!
-Add a ham radio, piece of orange cloth, signal mirror and any other means to signal for assistance.
+You need to be found to be rescued!!
+Add a ham radio, orange cloth, signal mirror, and other gear to signal for assistance.

 Duct Tape

-Don’t laugh but it’s a good item and not to be overlooked.
+Don’t laugh, but it’s a good item and not to be overlooked.
 Duck tape solves a million problems and is even great at starting fires.
-I prefer and carry a roll of 1″ gorilla brand duct tape in my pack.
-There’s also some of it wrapped around a ferro rod, which is in my multi-tool sheath, which in turn is on my belt – every single day!
+I prefer and carry a 1″ roll of Gorilla brand duct tape in my pack.
+There’s also some duct tape wrapped around my Ferro rod which is in my multi-tool sheath, on my belt – every day!

 Use it with the duct tape above to seal off a room.
-Perhaps you have a heat source that can’t heat your home, but can heat a room!
-This will make that a reality.
+Perhaps you have a heat source that can’t heat your home but can heat a room!
+A vapour barrier will make this a reality.

-Big winds put an object through a window, you can board it up with vapor barrier in minutes.
-It won’t be strong, but it will keep the cold air out.
+Big winds put an object through a window, and you can board it up with a vapour barrier in minutes.
+It won’t be strong but, it will keep the cold air out.

-Don’t have vapour barrier, use your shower curtains!
+Don’t have a vapour barrier – use your shower curtains!

 And learn some land navigation skills.
 Most of this post is about sheltering in.
 However, we always need to consider having to leave!
-Don’t count on technology, don’t count on vehicles.
-The only thing you can count on are your feet and a compass!
+You cannot count on technology or vehicles.
+The only things you can count on are your feet and a compass!

 Basic Emergency Kit - Earthquake